i4Trust/tutorials/PacketDelivery-ReferenceExample/i4Trust-Marketplace/README.md

 To do so, it requires a service that provides such information, e.g. the [Credentials Config Service] (https://github.com/fiware/credentials-config-service)

-Adjust values file for [credentials-config-service](https://github.com/FIWARE/helm-charts/blob/main/charts/credentials-config-service/values.yaml) according to your needs and install them on your cluster:
+Modify values file for [credentials-config-service](./values/credentials-config-service/values.yaml) and install it on your cluster.
+To see the default values, see [chart repo](https://github.com/FIWARE/helm-charts/blob/main/charts/credentials-config-service/values.yaml).
 ```shell
 helm dependency build credentials-config-service/
 helm install --namespace demo-marketplace ccs ./credentials-config-service/ -f ./credentials-config-service/values.yaml